CeetronSolutions/resinsight-tutorials/tutorials/making-a-well/making-a-well.md

 In addition you have the option to show the Well Plan by selecting "Show Well Plan".
 This brings up a window which you can select the details you want to bring and use the clipboard to export.

+## References:

+For further information, head to the reference section on ResInsight.org: https://resinsight.org/wells-and-completions/wellpaths/